Updated: Apr 19

 Spend some time trying to come up with innovative content marketing ideas for your business.
 What will allow you to stand out from your competition?
 If you can find a gap in the market, that’s where you can really shine!

 While Instagram and Facebook tend to be the main focus for most content marketing strategies, Pinterest is an invaluable social platform not to be overlooked.

 Pinterest is more like a search engine than a news feed.
 While on Instagram and Facebook your posts will appear in your audience’s feed for maybe a day, on Pinterest your pins have an engagement-generating life span of years.
 This means, anytime someone searches for keywords related to your content, it has the chance to appear.

 Not to mention the fast growth and audience reach.
 As soon as someone pins your content, it starts circulating in front of their followers.
 If it gets pinned again, your reach expands again and the growth is exponential.

 By now, I hope you can see how valuable content marketing can be for your small business.
 I am also a small business owner and can tell you that the majority of my new business comes from Instagram.
 I realize that, as a designer, I have an advantage in being able to create my own content on the fly.
-This is why I want my brand clients to have all of the necessary assets to kick start their content marketing right away.
+Be sure to connect with me on Instagram to get tips and tricks for producing awesome content with ease.